lsevans/consul-cluster/README.md

 Note: When the instances come up, they will query the AWS API to find other consul members.
 The EBS application should be launched with an IAM role that has the policy "AmazonEC2ReadOnlyAccess"

-#### Example environment variables for running servers in an AWS Beanstalk environment called "consul-cluster-prod":
+#### Example environment variables for running servers in an AWS Beanstalk environment:
-- $CONSUL_AUTODISCOVER=true
 - $CONSUL_SERVER=true
-- $CONSUL_CLUSTER_TAG_KEY: "elasticbeanstalk:environment-name"
-- $CONSUL_CLUSTER_TAG_VALUE: "consul-cluster-prod"

 #### Environment variables for running manual join:
 - $CONSUL_JOIIN_SERVERS=["1.2.3.4", "5.6.7.8"]